Online or face to face learning

 Every venue is different and we will work with you and your facilities team to make sure all necessary precautions are taken.

 Participants need to feel safe and comfortable.
-At the same time, we need to make sure that social distancing does not detract or distract from the learning experience.
-Therefore, we will provide you with materials to send to participants in advance so that they are prepared.
 We will be open to their concerns and support them on the day.
+We can adapt our approach, timing and materials as needed.
 Face-to-face learning works best when participants can share their experiences and discuss their learning in a confidential setting.
-To enable this, we will use technology to support sensitive conversations.
+To enable this, we will use support sensitive conversations.

 If our trainers are unwell before, during, or after the programme we will make you aware so that participants can be contacted.
 If participants are unwell before the programme they will be asked to not attend.
 If participants are unwell during or after the programme we ask that you make us aware.

-If social-distancing means the venue won’t work for the learning outcomes you are trying to achieve, then we will switch the programme to an online format.
+If the venue won’t work for the learning outcomes you are trying to achieve, then we may be able to switch the programme to an online format.
 We will work with you to identify the best way to deliver your programme online.
 Alternatively, you may decide to postpone the course until a future date.